cosmos/sdk-tutorials/liquidity-module/index.md

 ### Verify Your Token Supply

-You can get all available tokens.
-Your token is now listed.
+You can view all available tokens.
+You can see your token, because your token is now listed!

 Check the following resources to get an overview of the activity on the testnet and find your token.

 - https://api.testnet.cosmos.network/cosmos/bank/v1beta1/supply